-Check out our sister program, Outreach Adventure (OA), for other great trips that go out at the same time as AA.
+Check out one of our sister programs, Outreach Adventure (OA), for other great trips that go out at the same time as AA.
 USE has just changed its name to Outreach Adventure so don't be confused if our literature uses these two names to mean the same thing; we're working on editing all of our pages.
 These trips are focused in and around the City of Utica, with groups staying indoors and working with direct service organizations such as Habitat for Humanity and the food kitchen at Hope House.

 Check out one of our sister programs, Exploration Adventure (XA), for other great trips that go out at the same time as AA.
 Exploration Adventure (XA) is the latest addition to Hamilton’s orientation trips (OA and AA).
 XA trips are theme- or subject-based while sharing the same goal of OA and AA to create a small-group bonding experience for incoming students.
 Each trip is led by two student leaders, and many will be facilitated in part by a Hamilton faculty member or administrator.